mirkomarras/dl-master-voices/README.md

 This toolbox provides a script to compute the similarity scores between the audio files belonging to the master voice sets and the audio files belonging to the enrolled templates of users in the master-voice analysis part of VoxCeleb2-Dev.
-These scores will be then used to computer the impersonation rates of each audio example in the considered sets.
-To this end, the following script will scan all the master voice sets in ```./data/vs_mv_data``` and compute the similarity scores for each voice in those sets, given a certain speaker model.
+These scores will be then used to compute the impersonation rates of each master voice in the considered sets.
+To this end, the following script will scan all the master voice sets in ```./data/vs_mv_data``` and compute the similarity scores for each voice in those sets, given a certain speaker model (already processed sets will be skipped).

 This toolbox includes two verification policy, which influence the way the similarity scores are computed and saved:
 - ```any```: the similarity score for each enrolled user's template and master voice is computed;
-- ```avg```: the embeddings of the enrolled user's templates are averaged and a unique similarity score per user is saved.
+- ```avg```: the embeddings of the user's templates are averaged and a unique similarity score per user is saved.

 For instance, to compute similarity scores from a pre-trained xvector model, the following command should be run: